Gopherus

 Gopherus is a genus of fossorial tortoises commonly referred to as gopher tortoises.
 The gopher tortoise is grouped with land tortoises that originated 60 million years ago, in North America.
 A genetic study has shown that their closest relatives are in the Asian genus Manouria.

 The gopher tortoises live in the southern United States from California's Mojave Desert across to Florida, and in parts of northern Mexico.
 Gopher tortoises are so named because of some species' habit of digging large, deep burrows (gophers are small terrestrial burrowing rodents).
 Most notably, Gopherus polyphemus digs burrows which can be up to 40 ft in length and 10 ft in depth.
 These burrows are used by a variety of other species, including mammals, other reptiles, amphibians, and birds.
 Gopher tortoises are 20–50 cm in length, depending on the species.
 All six species are found in xeric habitats.
 Numerous extinct species are known, the oldest dating to the Priabonian stage of the Late Eocene of the United States.

 Species

 In July 2011, researchers decided on the basis of DNA, and morphological and behavioral data that the Sonoran and Mojave populations of the desert tortoise, G. agassizii were distinct species.
 This newly described species was named G. morafkai, or the Morafka's desert tortoise.
 The acceptance of G. morafkai reduced the range of G. agassizii by about 70% In 2016, based on a large-scale genetic analysis, ecological and morphological data, researchers proposed a split between the Sonoran and Sinaloan populations.
 This southernmost member of the Gopherus genus was named G. evgoodei.
-As such, there are currently six recognized species in the genus Gopherus:
+As such, there are currently six recognized extant species in the genus Gopherus: